morrislab/orchard/README.md

 Phylogeny aware clustering
 ===========================
-The *phylogeny-aware clustering* method is an aggolmerative clustering algorithm that infer a clone tree from a clone/mutation tree.
-It can be used to find plausible mutation clusters after Orchard has been used to construct a clone/mutation tree on a dataset.
+The *phylogeny-aware clustering* method is an aggolmerative clustering algorithm that infers a clone tree from a clone/mutation tree.
+It can also be used to find plausible mutation clusters after Orchard has been used to construct a clone/mutation tree on a dataset.

 **When should I use phylogeny-aware clustering?**